mmzhang7/Recipes-Project/README.md

 **Missingness Dependency**

-TO BE WRITTEN
+We conducted permutation tests using the Kolmogorov-Smirnov (KS) statistic to assess whether missingness in avg_rating is dependent on other variables.
+The KS statistic measures the maximum distance between two empirical distribution functions.

+***n_steps***

+Results: KS Statistic: 0.0759, p-value: 0.000

+We hypothesized that recipe complexity (measured by number of steps) might influence rating missingness because:

+- Complex recipes may discourage users from completing and rating them
+- Poorly rated recipes might correlate with complex preparation
+- Users may be less likely to finish multi-step recipes

+***protein_PDV***

+Results: KS Statistic: 0.0175, p-value: 0.338

+We selected protein content as a likely independent variable because:

+- Nutritional content seems unrelated to user rating behavior
+- Protein percentage is an intrinsic recipe property
+- No plausible mechanism connects protein content to rating likelihood

+With this, we believe that avg_rating is MAR based on protein_PDV.

 ### Hypothesis Testing

-**Null Hypothesis:** There is no relationship for recipes tagged with the 'easy' tag and its average rating.
+**Null Hypothesis:** There is no relationship for recipes with ease indicator tags and their average rating.

-**Alternate Hypothesis:** Recipes tagged with the 'easy' tag have higher average ratings. with a permutation test.
+**Alternate Hypothesis:** Recipes with ease indicator tag have higher average ratings. with a permutation test.

-**Test Statistic:** Pearson's r
+**Test Statistic:** Mean ratings of recipes with ease indicator tags - mean ratings of recipes without ease indicator tags.

-**Significance Value**: 0.05
+**Significance Value:** 0.05

-**Result:** p-value = 0.27
+**Result:** p-value = 0.009

 We conducted a hypothesis test that looked at the relationship between the presence of an 'easy' tag and the average ratings.
+The ease indicator tags that we chose were the followng: 'easy', 'beginner', 'beginner-cook', '5-ingredients-or-less', '3-steps-or-less', '15-minutes-or-less', 'weeknight' because each of them was either the lowest '-or-less' tier or related to ease/beginner skill.

-Pearson’s r was an appropriate test statistic because it quantifies the strength of association between a binary tag variable and a continuous rating variable.
-Our resulting p-value was 0.27 which is greater than 0.5 so we fail to reject null hypothesis.
-We do not have significant evidence of a difference in average ratings between recipes with and without the 'easy' tags.
+Difference in group means was an appropriate test statistic because it quantifies the strength of association between a binary tag variable and a continuous rating variable.
+Our resulting p-value was 0.008 which is less than 0.05 so we reject our null hypothesis.
+There is significant statistical evidence to support a difference in average ratings between recipes with and without the ease indicator tags.

 ADD MORE ON TESTING PROCEDURE + PLOT